kvutien/Project-Wonderful_Life-Machu_Picchu/README.md

 - Use of DeFi by international helper organizations to do **Cash & Voucher help**
 - more...

-Machu Picchu is collaborative and open source.
-Volunteer hackers are welcome.
+**Machu Picchu is collaborative and open source.
+Volunteer hackers are welcome.**

 ## Quick Look at *Wonderful Life*
+Wonderful Life is open-sourced and can serve as a template to make a dashboard of any international Helper organizations using Machu Picch u.
 ### Overall View

 <img width="1283" alt="wonderful_life_overall" src="https://github.com/user-attachments/assets/6dea9f13-b51a-461a-a354-c915f673aef7" />